 Student Workbook page 8 – Sounds

-“Say /j/.
-What letters make the /j/ sound?
-With your finger, write the letters that say /j/ on your palm.
-Now write the letters j and g and dge on your paper.
+“Say /oo/.
+What vowel team makes the /oo/ sound?
+With your finger, write the letters that say /oo/ on your palm.
+Now write the letters oo on your paper.
 Now, look at the letters you just wrote.
 What are the names of these letters?
-What sound do they make?
+What sound do they make?”

 Repeat with the following sounds:

 /ō/, /ā/, /er/, /ē/, /or/, /id/, /ar/, /t/, /oo/

 “Say bloom.
 Spell the word bloom by writing the letters on your palm.
 Now, pick up your pen and write the word bloom on your paper.”